scientific-python/learn.scientific-python.org/docs/decisions/0001-myst-migration/0003-remove-hugo-theme-submodule.md

 rm -rf .git/modules/themes/scientific-python-hugo-theme
 ```

-## Options considered
+## Other options considered

-1. **Remove in this PR** — clean cut; no dead code after Hugo is gone.
-2. **Keep until all four SP repos migrate** — delays cleanup by months or
+- **Keep until all four SP repos migrate** — delays cleanup by months or
   quarters; leaves a submodule that nothing in this repo uses.
-3. **Vendor a snapshot** — no benefit; MyST doesn't use it.
+- **Vendor a snapshot** — no benefit; MyST doesn't use it.

 ## Consequences